mozhdeh-hajiani/Predicting-survival-rates-in-critically-ill-patients-/README.md

 ## Results

 The models were evaluated on the test set, and the best hyperparameters were selected.
-The evaluation metric used was the **F1 Score**:
+The evaluation metric used was the **F1 Score**.